 Read the pyrocore Configuration Guide for more information regarding this file.
-You can come back to customizing it later, your system will work fine with the above default.
+You can come back to customizing it later, the system will work fine with the above default.

-2.3.7 First Start and Testing
+First Start and Testing

 tmux Configuration

 We spruce up tmux a bit using a custom configuration, before we start it the first time.
 This also makes it more homey for long-time screen users: